 The acceptance rate for many med schools is under 10%, with an overall acceptance rate for all U.S. MD and DO programs of well under 50%.
 To beat your competition and get accepted into medical school, you need to make sure your application is strategic, compelling, and thoughtful.

 And an Accepted admissions consultant can help dramatically.

 When you work one-on-one with an experienced medical school admissions consultant, one with decades of experience guiding applicants just like you to acceptance at top medical schools, you position yourself for success.
-You learn how to identify your competitive advantage, and use it to get accepted.
-Explore our Medical School Admissions Consulting services, choose the best med programs to apply to, and then confidently submit a stellar app that will get you ACCEPTED!
+You learn how to identify your competitive advantage and use it to get accepted.
+Explore our Medical School Admissions Consulting Services, choose the best med programs to apply to, and then confidently submit a stellar application that will get you ACCEPTED!

 - Get Accepted to Medical School in 2023, a free webinar

 - Med School Admissions Veteran Shares Her Experience: How to Get In, a podcast episode

 - How to Get the Most Out of Working with a Med School Admissions Consultant